 Alas, service in subway cars will have to wait.
 Bayne declined to say when or if it will come, and said in the end it's "up to the MTA."
 Still, he said that "everybody is interested in that over the midterm."

 The MTA declined to speculate on a time frame, but said that the current system "does not preclude" adding tunnel service someday.

 Beyond 2013, the next round of stations is planned to focus on the Lower East Side and Harlem, and will include 125th Street and Brooklyn Bridge-City Hall, among others.
-In the following phase, the Bronx and Upper East Side will be wired, followed by midtown west.
-In the ensuing phase, service will come to the Financial District, and the final phase will wire the rest of Brooklyn and lower Manhattan.
+In the following phase, the Bronx and Upper East Side will be wired, followed by midtown west and parts of Brooklyn.
+In the ensuing phase, service will come to the Financial District and more of Brooklyn, and the final phase will wire the rest of Brooklyn and lower Manhattan.